6.4 Input of the applicant into the PBAC consideration

 6.4.3 PBAC hearings

-An applicant submitting a major submission can make an oral presentation to the PBAC during the PBAC meeting.
-The content of these presentations is limited to matters raised in their submission, during the evaluation, or as part of the advice prepared by the subcommittees.
-No new evidence is to be presented.
+An applicant submitting a Category 1 or Category 2 submission, can make an oral presentation to the PBAC during the PBAC meeting.
+The content of these presentations is limited to matters raised in the submission, during the evaluation, or as part of the advice prepared by the subcommittees.
+No new evidence is to be presented at this stage.

 6.4.4 Procedures to request a hearing

-An applicant requesting a hearing should contact the department (refer to contact details in Appendix A) at least 12 calendar days before the PBAC meeting.
+An applicant requesting a hearing should contact the department (refer to contact details in Appendix A) at least eight business days before the PBAC meeting.
 Applicants should provide the names of personnel attending, and whether an electronic presentation will be used for the hearing.
-Where the attendees are not employees of the applicant who prepared the submission, the names and affiliations of each person should be supplied at least seven days before the PBAC meeting.
+Where the attendees are not employees of the applicant who prepared the submission, the names and affiliations of each person should be supplied at least five business days before the PBAC meeting.
 Each invited non-employee of the applicant will need to provide a conflict of interest statement.